IdanCohh/lane_detection/lane_computer/README.md

 Both outputs enable cross-verification of odometry health.

 ### Additional Notes

-- Several ideas to implement this:
+Several ideas of how to implement this:
--- Use `cmd_vel` topic to estimate distance over time (implemented).
+- Use `cmd_vel` topic to estimate distance over time (implemented).
--- Use the transform between the vehicle's frame and a fixed frame (like `odom` and `base_link`) to calculate the distance travelled (implemented).
+- Use the transform between the vehicle's frame and a fixed frame (like `odom` and `base_link`) to calculate the distance travelled (implemented).
--- Measure using the IMU info over time (`/vehicle/imu/data_raw`).
+- Measure using the IMU info over time (`/vehicle/imu/data_raw`).
--- Measure using the GPS info over time (`/vehicle/gps/fix`).
+- Measure using the GPS info over time (`/vehicle/gps/fix`).
--- Measure using the acceleration info over time (`/vehicle/accel`).
+- Measure using the acceleration info over time (`/vehicle/accel`).
--- Measure using the average of all the above methods, but it is costly.
+- Measure using the average of all the above methods, but it is costly.
--- Given wheels' radius (not given), we can average over the 4 wheels' rotation velocity to estimate the distance travelled.
+- Given wheels' radius (not given), we can average over the 4 wheels' rotation velocity to estimate the distance travelled.

 From the approaches I implemented I'd summarize: